Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 Miniature Border Collies can live a little longer than Border Collies.
 The smaller the dog, the longer the life expectancy is.

 Border Collies are generally healthy breeds and can live between 10 and 14 years.
-Miniature Border Collies can exceed 14 years unless unhealthy genes have been passed down.
+Miniature Border Collies can exceed the 14 years unless unhealthy genes have been passed down.

 Are Miniature Border Collies Prone to any Health Conditions?

-The two main illnesses your Miniature Border Collies could suffer are multidrug sensitivity and progressive retinal atrophy.
+The two main illnesses your Miniature Border Collies could suffer from are multidrug sensitivity and progressive retinal atrophy.
 Your breeder should have tested for these conditions.
 If not, go to another breeder.

 Your dogs could be allergic to up to a dozen drugs.
 The most serious are some anticancer drugs and antiparasitic drugs.

-There aren’t many other illnesses that Miniature Border Collies can get apart from neuronal ceroid lipofuscinosis, which affects the nervous system.
+There aren’t many other illnesses that Miniature Border Collies can get apart from neuronal ceroid lipofuscinosis which affects the nervous system.

-It is an inherited disease, so you will need to find out if the parents of your new pup have this.
+It is an inherited disease so you will need to find out if the parents of your new pup have this.

 What do Miniature Border Collies Look Like?